-Dancer's Pads - Premium Felt, off-load the ball of the foot and the great toe joint.
-The cut-out area surrounds the great toe joint and re-distributes weight onto the pad, relieving forefoot pain.
+Dancer's Pads - Premium Felt, off-load weight from the ball of the foot and the great toe joint.
+The cut-out area surrounds the great toe joint and re-distributes weight onto the pad, relieving forefoot pain caused by caused by many conditions of the feet.
 These pads get their name because of their skived, or rounded, edges and are often used by dancers to relieve forefoot pain.
 Adhesive-backed.
+Right/left specific.
 By Myfootshop.com.
 2/pkg.

 Choosing right or left: Choosing the correct dancer's pad for your specific needs can sometimes be tricky.
 Here are some examples of how to choose the correct pad: